ExtraCrafTX/processing-code-helper/README.md

 ### AutoCompleter:

-1. Can auto complete by pressing tab.
+1. Press tab to auto complete!
 2. AutoCompletes can be modified in a file for customisation.

+## Installation and use

+### How to install:

+1. Download a release from the releases tab.
+2. Extract the folder from the zip file into your tools folder.

-### Examples:
+### How to use:

-First run the tool from the tools menu.
-Then, type in "setup" and press tab.
-The tool will create the setup method for you!
-This works with any method name.
+Run the tool from the tools menu.
+That's it!
+You can now use the tool.
-You can also, for example, select some text and hit left bracket.
-The text will automatically be wrapped!
+1. Brackets and quotes are automatically closed!
+2. Select some text and open a bracket or quote to wrap the text!
+3. Press tab to auto complete!

+## Info

+Tested on Windows only
+Tested with Processing 3.3.5

+Last update: 02/08/2016

+### Credit:

+Inspired from SpeedTool by Lars Kaltenbach.
+I saw that it was not working with Processing 3 and really needed something like that.
+It's annoying to have to close brackets all the time :p
+The code for the BracketCloser is very similar to the original code from SpeedTool.